crux-bphc/DSA-Training/Week-3/Topic 1 - Stacks.md

 # Stacks

 Stacks are one of the simplest and most elementary data structures.
-A queue processes data in reverse chronological order, i.e. most recent first (LIFO: last in, first out) and has a wide variety of applications.
+A stack processes data in reverse chronological order, i.e. most recent first (LIFO: last in, first out) and has a wide variety of applications.
 Objects are pushed on top of the stack and are also popped out from the top.

 #### Resources
 * [Hackerearth tutorial [B]](https://www.hackerearth.com/practice/data-structures/stacks/basics-of-stacks/tutorial/)